 During the third quarter of 2004, the Company announced changes to its manufacturing operations as it continued to execute its transformation plan (the "2004 Plan").
 This plan seeks to provide greater focus on new customer and new product introduction and technical activities, to improve capacity utilization and to align cost structure to expected revenue.
-As the result of operational and administrative changes, the Company recorded severance charges of \$104 relating to 17 employees at the Chihuahua, Mexico and Appleton, Wisconsin locations.
-The Company expects to record further charges related to the 2004 Plan during the second quarter of 2005.
+As the result of operational and administrative changes, the Company recorded lease and other contract obligations of \$30 and severance charges of \$177 relating to 27 employees at the Chihuahua, Mexico and Appleton, Wisconsin and Markham, Ontario locations.

-The following table details the related amounts included in accrued liabilities as at April 3, 2005 in respect of the 2004 Plan:
+The following table details the related amounts included in accrued liabilities as at July 3, 2005 in respect of the 2004 Plan: